MA Chinese and Spanish

 College: Arts, Humanities & Social Sciences

-You will study Chinese 1, an introduction to modern spoken and written Chinese, and Modern East Asian History, an introduction to modern East Asian history.
+You will study Chinese 1, an introduction to modern spoken and written Chinese, and Modern East Asian History B, an introduction to modern Chinese history.
+You will also take Academic Skills for Asian Studies.
 A range of other courses, including Modern China in Literature & Film, is available.

-You will also continue to develop your spoken and written Spanish language skills and continue to study Spanish and Latin American culture.
-If you wish to study Catalan, you can start to learn about the language, history and culture of Catalonia.
+You will also continue to develop your spoken and written Spanish language skills and to study Spanish and Latin American culture.

 You will continue to study Chinese language alongside your choice of courses in film, politics, modern and pre-modern history, literature, philosophy and economic history.

-You will also study advanced language courses and choose from a range of specialist courses on Spanish and Latin American history, literature, film and culture.
+You will also study advanced language courses and choose a specialist course from a range on Spanish and Latin American history, literature, film and culture.

 Find out more about the compulsory and optional courses in this degree programme.